Man shot in neck while answering doorbell in N. Harris Co.

 The man was transported to Houston Northwest Medical Center in critical condition.

-According to the sheriff's office, the suspect may have drove off in a late model, dark-colored Lexus.
+According to the sheriff's office, the suspect may have driven off in a late model, dark-colored Lexus.